Oluwashiji/mosaic-onboarding-agent/README.md

 ## What I'd improve with more time

-- **Structured logging instead of print statements** — emit each attempt (success/failure, latency, which rung of the fallback ladder) as JSON events, so this could feed a dashboard on retry/fallback rates in production — that rate is itself a useful reliability signal.
+- **Structured logging instead of print statements**, emit each attempt (success/failure, latency, which rung of the fallback ladder) as JSON events, so this could feed a dashboard on retry/fallback rates in production, that rate is itself a useful reliability signal.
-- **Partial-credit validation** — right now a validation failure discards the whole response and retries from scratch.
+- **Partial-credit validation**, right now a validation failure discards the whole response and retries from scratch.
 A more advanced version would keep the parts of the plan that did validate (e.g. phase 1 was fine, phase 2 had a bad day range) and only ask the model to fix the broken part.
-- **Input validation/sanitization** — role/team/context are currently
+- **Input validation/sanitization**, role/team/context are currently
   passed straight into the prompt.
 For a real product surface this needs basic guarding against prompt injection via user-supplied fields.
-- **Caching** — identical (role, team, context) triples shouldn't need a fresh generation every time.
+- **Caching**, identical (role, team, context) triples shouldn't need a fresh generation every time.
-- **Configurable phase count** — hardcoded to 3 phases (30/60/90).
-A
-  90-day plan for a very senior or very junior hire might reasonably want a different cadence.
+- **Configurable phase count**, hardcoded to 3 phases (30/60/90).
+A 90-day plan for a very senior or very junior hire might reasonably want a different cadence.
 - **Async/concurrent generation** for batch use (e.g. generating plans for